l1a/dog/README.md

 There are three feature toggles available, all of which are active by default:

 - `with_idna`, which enables [IDNA](https://en.wikipedia.org/wiki/Internationalized_domain_name) processing
-- `with_tls`, which enables DNS-over-TLS
+- `with_https`, which enables DNS-over-HTTPS (requires built-in TLS support)

-- `with_https`, which enables DNS-over-HTTPS (requires `with_tls`)
+DNS-over-TLS support is now built-in and always available.

 Use `cargo` to build a binary that uses feature toggles.
-For example, to disable TLS and HTTPS support but keep IDNA support enabled, you can run:
+For example, to disable HTTPS support but keep IDNA support enabled, you can run:

     $ cargo build --no-default-features --features=with_idna